 Commander Jack Vaccaro began his law enforcement career with the Lighthouse Point Police Department in 1992.
 During his career, he has served as Patrol Officer, Marine Patrol Officer, Community Policing Officer, Patrol Sergeant, Training Sergeant, and Lieutenant.
 Commander Vaccaro currently serves as Commander of Administrative Services and supervises the Detective Bureau, Crime Prevention, Accreditation, Community Volunteers, Property and Evidence, Training Division, and Communications.
 Commander Vaccaro holds a Bachelor of Science Degree in Criminal Justice Administration from Columbia Southern University.
 Commander Vaccaro is a graduate of the 249th Session of the FBI National Academy and the Center for Advanced Criminal Justice Executive Leadership Program, Florida Atlantic University, and is an associate member of the Broward County Chief’s of Police Association.

-Sergeant Chris Oh
+Lieutenant Chris Oh

 Sergeant David Dyess

 Sergeant David Dyess has been in law enforcement for over 20 years.
 Sgt.
 Dyess started his career with the Flagler County Sheriff’s Office in 1995.
 In 2000 Sgt.
 Dyess joined the Lighthouse Police Department and has served as a Patrol Officer, Detective, Patrol Sergeant, and currently serves as the Sergeant in charge of the Criminal Investigations Division.
 Sergeant Dyess has been the Officer of the Year recipient twice during his career with the Lighthouse Point Police Department, first as a road patrol Officer in 2007 and then as a Detective in 2011.

 Sergeant Curt Lai